ianchanning/neural-network-js/tutorial/slides.tex.md

 return {rand, points};
 ```

-# I want to display these test values
+# Display these test values

 Gonna need a graph mate, how does that SVG work again?